modifyhq/nextra-vercel-example/README.md

 # Nextra Vercel Example

-This example repository shows how to publish Modify managed content to a Nextra based static site using Github Actions and Vercel.
+This example repository shows how to publish Modify managed content to a Next.js based static site with the Nextra theme using GitHub Actions and Vercel.

 ## Nextra

-Nextra is a Next.js based static site generator.
+[Nextra](https://github.com/shuding/nextra) is a Next.js based static site generator.
 The root of this repository contains a simple setup using the docs theme, and is intended to be built and deployed to Vercel.

 To test it locally you need NodeJS.
 We recommend using `nvm` for Node, setup instructions are available at https://github.com/nvm-sh/nvm.